-Full-disclosure: I worked in the public school system as a guidance counselor for the past 22 years.
+Full-disclosure: I worked in the public school system as a school counselor for 22 years.
 I jumped at every chance to attend a college fly-in program over the span of my career because I was tired of taking virtual tours of the campuses that I was recommending to my students.
 My favorite time of year was February because that was when we started our individual planning conferences with juniors and their families.
 It really started bothering me that I had to wait until February for that exciting process and couldn’t veer off the department’s timeline.

 During the winter of 2013, I was “stuck in gear” in my career and knew I wanted a change.
 I needed to recharge my battery and reevaluate my future as a high school counselor.
 I applied for a sabbatical through my district, proposing to visit as many college campuses as I could over that next year while marketing my high school to the colleges.
 The school board and parents loved it!
 I figured it would ultimately play into my master plan of one day getting out of the school setting.
 I started applying for any and all college tours and reaching out to my regional reps, who were instrumental in putting me in touch with tour directors and nominating me for tours.

 That year I visited more than 70 colleges on eight tours, three fly-ins, and a couple of road trips!